bhatti/api-mock-service/README.md

   -h, --help              help for api-mock-service
       --httpPort int      HTTP port to listen
       --proxyPort int     Proxy port to listen

+Use "api-mock-service [command] --help" for more information about a command.
 ```

 ## API Docs